Federated Deep Learning for Intrusion Detection in IoT Networks: Methodology

 \section{Methodology}

 In this section, we describe the key processes of our \ac{FL}-based \ac{IDS} for \ac{IoT}.
-These include the data distribution among multiple \ac{FL} clients, the on-the-device data preparation, and the learning process.
+These include the data distribution among multiple \ac{FL} clients, the data preparation, and learning process.